imbacraft/dusk.nvim/README.md

 ## Dependencies

-For Dusk.nvim to work as intended, you need to have the following dependencies installed:
+For Dusk.nvim to perform as intended, you need to have the following dependencies installed:

-1. Neovim version >= 0.9.0
+1. Neovim version >= 0.9.5
 2. Git 2.23+
 3. Ripgrep for telescope
 4. fd for telescope